retry51776/notes/psychology/qoute.md

 > When you told a child hundreds time & child repeat same mistake.
 It does NOT prove child's intellect, instead proven parent are dummy.
 It's parent that not realize their approach wasn't working, and search for alternative.

 > What determent a person's value is their problem; not their ability;

+> Benjamin Franklin's Friend: You are impossible, your opinion have a slap in them for everyone differed than yours.
+They become so offensive that no one care for them.
+Your friend enjoy themselves better when you're not around.
+You know so much that no man will tell you anything.
+In fact no one will try.
+For the effort will only lead to discomfort and hard work.
+So you will never know anymore than you did now, which it's very little.